RA-h/AI_MeetingDesktopApp/README.md

 # AI_MeetingDesktopApp
 A Meeting AI desktop application built using Electron Forge using the Vite template along with React for front-end UI rendering.
-Activity

 ## How to run: